tyg3rr/Epi_Helper/README.md

 Epi_Helper </h>
 </p>

-## Version: 0.1 (Beta)
+## Version: 0.1.0 (Alpha)

-Beta Version This pipeline is currently in Alpha testing and issues could appear during data processing, use at your own risk.
+Alpha Version This pipeline is currently in Alpha testing and issues could appear during data processing, use at your own risk.
 Feedback and suggestions are welcome!

 ## Overview